-USPR recycles both clean and contaminated industrial plastics, such as pellets, purges, pipe, sheet, fibers, textiles, and granules.
+USPR recycles both clean and contaminated industrial plastics, such as pellets, purges, pipe, sheet, fibers, textiles, granules, and floor sweeps.
 Purges can be up to 2,000 lbs.
 This is due to USPR’s use of Vecoplan’s enormous 62-70″ plastic recycling shredders.
 USPR also cleans plastics that have become mixed with contamination like rocks, sand, talc, or even errant plastics like nylon or ABS.
 USPR removes the contamination with size classification (screening), elutriating (air washing), water washing & flotation with surfactants & salt, and regrinding (granulation).
 USPR’s wide range of plastics recycling capability can handle almost any type of plastic recycling task.

 USPR continually improves quality with its use of information technology & operator training.
 Our leadership team designed and installed a management execution system (MES) and a supervisory control and data acquisition system (SCADA).
 These systems tell us in real time what to do and what happened with every plastic on every machine by every team member.
 Receiving, production, inventory, and shipping are all monitored and controlled via the system.
 Batch sizes and production schedules are optimized and error causes are traced back to the sources.
 The results are exponentially fewer defects and much much lower unit cost, not only at USPR, but at our customers as well.
 These competitive advantages permit USPR to pay more for your scrap plastic and sell our plastics finished products for the highest prices in the industry.
 We often hear “you get the highest price we pay, but we need your material to increase the quality of the other materials we buy.”
 USPR plastic regrind directly competes with our competitors’ virgin and reprocessed plastic pellet.
 Compared to reprocessed pellet, USPR regrind has fewer contaminants, has less heat history, and it is less expensive.